Chiloglottis sylvestris

-Chiloglottis sylvestris, commonly known as the small wasp orchid, is a small, delicate species of orchid endemic to eastern Australia.
+Chiloglottis sylvestris, commonly known as small wasp orchid, is a small, delicate species of orchid endemic to eastern Australia.
 It has two dark green leaves and a single greenish pink flower with a reddish black, insect-like callus surrounded by fine, radiating, red, club-shaped calli on two-thirds of the base of the labellum.

 Description

 Chiloglottis sylvestris is a terrestrial, perennial, deciduous, herb with two leaves 30-60 mm long and 12-20 mm wide.
 A single greenish pink flower 20-26 mm long and 5-6 mm wide is borne on a flowering stem 30-50 mm high.
 The dorsal sepal is linear to spatula-shaped, 10-13 mm long and 2-2.5 mm wide.
 The lateral sepals are linear, 10-14 mm long, about 0.5 mm wide and curve downwards and away from each other.
 There is a glandular tip 2-3 mm long on all three sepals.
 The petals are lance-shaped, 7-10 mm long, about 2 mm wide and turn downwards towards the ovary.
 The labellum is diamond-shaped, 7-10 mm long and 5-6 mm wide.
 There is a reddish black, insect-like callus covering about two-thirds of the middle of the base of the labellum.
 This large callus is surrounded by many fine, radiating, reddish, club-shaped calli and smaller red calli.
 The column has narrow wings.
 Flowering occurs from December to May.